arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Write a sample code that produces a memory leak
 * Generate a sequence of unique random numbers
 * Write a simple Garbage collection system
+* Write a basic message broker, using whatever language you like.

 ####[[↑]](#toc) <a name='architecture'>Questions about Software Architecture:</a>